tilezen/joerd/docs/formats.md

 ## Skadi

-**Skadi** format tiles are raw elevation data in unprojected latlng (EPSG:4326) 1°x1° tiles, used by the Mapzen Elevation Service.
+**Skadi** format tiles are raw elevation data in unprojected latlng (EPSG:4326) 1°x1° tiles, used by the Mapzen Terrain Service.
 Essentially they are the SRTMGL1 format tiles but with global coverage.
 See (GDAL [docs](http://www.gdal.org/frmt_various.html#SRTMHGT)).

 See the [SRTM](https://lpdaac.usgs.gov/sites/default/files/public/measures/docs/NASA_SRTM_V3.pdf) guide for exact format specifications, which are summarized below: